AndreaGiusti/OTFCtrlModRob/README.md

 # OTFCtrlModRob

-MATLAB code related to the following papers
+MATLAB code related to the dissertation

+A. Giusti, "Automatic Design of Controllers for Modular Reconfigurable Robot Manipulators", 2018, under review,

+and to the following papers

 A. Giusti and M. Althoff, "On-The-Fly Control Design of Modular Robot Manipulators", Transactions on Control Systems Technology, submitted.